pwdel/flasksecurity/README.md

 #### Authorization with Environmental Variables

 So what do we do if we want to store a username and password as an environmental variable?
-We can set this up in the config.py file.
+We can set this up in the a new, "adminsettings.py" file.

 ```
 # administrative username and password for development